billchen2k/typora-theme-next/README.md

-This theme includes styles for typos, underline, checkbox and sidebar, and a Helvetica version for fans of this classic fonts.
+This theme includes styles for typos, underline, checkbox and sidebar, and a Helvetica version for fans of classic fonts.

 ## Usage